Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Mass bias scatter distributions

 \section{Mass bias scatter distributions}

 We present in Fig.~\ref{fig:scattersboth} the distributions of $\sigma^2_{b,\mathrm{fit}}$ (left) and $\sigma^2_{b,\mathrm{3 \; projections}}$ (right) for all the clusters in our sample.
-The histograms correspond to the bias variance for the NFW (orange) and Einasto (purple) profiles.
+The histograms correspond to the bias variance for the NFW (orange) and Einasto (purple) models.